Mouleas/Games/README.md

 # Games

-use these commanads in the command prompt  to download packages
+use these commands in the command prompt  to download packages
 ```python
 pip install pygame
 pip install PythonTurtle